Identify, target and manage air pollution issues.

 Better knowledge, better policy, better air

-GNS has been working closely with regional councils and unitary authorities for many years to determine airborne particle composition using state-of-the-art air filter and data analysis techniques to identify and quantify sources of APM within their polluted airsheds.
+GNS Science has been working closely with regional councils and unitary authorities for many years to determine airborne particle composition using state-of-the-art air filter and data analysis techniques to identify and quantify sources of APM within their polluted airsheds.
 We also work with overseas government agencies to provide both analytical services and planning advice.

 Air particulate sources and activity inside school classrooms

 Pilot study was undertaken to investigate the air quality in two primary school classrooms (ages 5 –9) over a three-week period, during August 2013.
-PM10was monitored and sampled (hourly, 24/7) in two classrooms and outside of the Palmerston North School, New Zealand.
+PM10was monitored andsampled (hourly, 24/7) in two classrooms and outside of the Palmerston North School, New Zealand.

-Arsenic in air particulate matter
+Arsenic concentration in air

-Air monitoring work by GNS Science has found that atmospheric concentrations of arsenic, a known carcinogen, are above national and international guidelines in a number of New Zealand urban centres
+Air monitoring work by GNS Science has found that atmospheric concentrations of arsenic, a known carcinogen, are above national and international guidelines in a number of New Zealand urban centres.

 Joe Manning, Head of Department